 Awkward Conversations: Running Into An Acquaintance You Don't Have Much To Say To

-If you ask people what social situations they find the most awkward one answer you'll consistently hear is when you run into someone who you know just well enough that you have to talk to them, but not well enough that you've got much to say to each other.
-For whatever reason you don't really want to interact with them at that moment, but it would seem rude if you totally ignored them.
-Often you come across them in a place where it isn't convenient to talk, like in the middle of a busy bus terminal.
-The resulting conversation is often pretty stilted, and you're often not sure how long you have to speak to the person before you can bail out.
+If you ask people what social situations they find the most awkward one answer you'll hear is when you run into someone who you know just well enough that you have to talk to them, but not well enough that you've got much to say to each other.
+For whatever reason you don't really want to chat with them at that moment, but it would seem rude if you totally ignored them.
+Often you come across them in a place where it isn't convenient to catch up, like in the middle of a busy bus terminal.
+The resulting conversation is often pretty stilted, and you're often not sure how long you have to speak to them before you can bail out.
 We've all been there.
-For awkward situations like this, there's no way they'll always go perfectly, but I'll quickly go over some ways to make them a bit easier to get through:
+For tricky situations like this, there's no way they'll always go perfectly, but I'll quickly go over some ways to make them a bit easier to get through:

 Take charge and set a the tone that the interaction will be brief and friendly

-When two people who know each other cross paths there's no standard way they have to respond to the situation.
+When two people who know each other cross paths there's no standard way they have to respond.
 Sometimes good friends spot each other at the mall, but they're both in a hurry, so they wave to each other and move on.
 At other times two distant acquaintances bump into each other at the grocery store and have a fifteen minute catch up session.

-Since quickly acknowledging the other person in a friendly manner and then going on your way is an acceptable response to running into someone, you can take the lead and set a tone that that's how this new interaction is going to go.
-Often when people say running into someone is awkward, it's because they feel obligated to stop and chat to the person.
+Since quickly acknowledging someone in a friendly manner and then going on your way is an acceptable response to running into them, you can take the lead and set a tone that that's how this new interaction is going to go.
+Often when people say running into someone is awkward, it's because they feel obligated to stop and chat.
 You don't have to do that.
 If you can, keep things brief.
-If you give off a vibe that how you're acting is a totally normal response to running into someone, which it is, then the other person will follow suit.
+If you give off a vibe that how you're acting is totally normal, which it is, then the other person should follow suit.
 As long as you go about things with a friendly demeanor, they usually won't mind.

 Here are some variations:

-- If you're walking outside and see an acquaintance coming towards you, catch their eye and give them a nod, a friendly smile, and a hello as you pass each other.
+- If you're walking outside and see an acquaintance coming toward you, catch their eye and give them a nod, a friendly smile, and a hello as you pass each other.

 - If you run into someone at, say, a store or a pub, exchange a few friendly pleasantries, but then say it was good seeing them and go on your way.
 Again, let your demeanor sell that moving on after briefly exchanging some "Hey, how are you?"'s is a perfectly acceptable way to act.